relatedcode/Messenger/README.md

 To add Parse.framework just unzip the downloaded file and drag the Parse.framework folder into your Xcode project under 'Frameworks'.

-More info about how to install Parse SDK here: https://www.parse.com/apps/quickstart#parse_data/mobile/ios/native/existing
+More info about how to install Parse SDK: https://www.parse.com/apps/quickstart#parse_data/mobile/ios/native/existing

 **4.,** You also need the latest FacebookSDK.framework (already included).
 You can download from here: https://developers.facebook.com/docs/ios<br>